How to Extract Data from LinkedIn

 Today, data retrieval approaches vary from manual copy&paste to automated extraction tools based on Python and neural networks.

-In terms of retrieved information, LinkedIn data extraction methods cover user profiles, posts, comments, and likes.
+In terms of retrieved information, LinkedIn data aggregation methods cover user profiles, posts, comments, and likes.
 You can either use off-the-shelf solutions or develop tailored tools based on different frameworks and libraries.

 Since LinkedIn prohibited public access to their API in 2015, you may only access it as a member of LinkedIn’s partner programs that cover cooperation with developers, recruiters, marketing functions, or educators.
 Becoming a LinkedIn partner is rather a tiresome process, but it’s certainly worth it if you qualify.
 The point is, LinkedIn doesn’t approve all applications on the spot, and the risk of rejection is high.